Mararsh/MyBox/en/README.md

  	  	  		- Beside "Time Descending", the first ordering element is called "major quering attribute".
  	  	- Elements of ordering：
  	  	  	- Support multiple selection
  	  	  	- Sequences can be adjusted
-                "Number of Top Data in Each Day" and "Elements of ordering" work for Query and Export, and not for Clear.
+        - Number of Top Data in Each Day" and "Elements of ordering" work for Query and Export, and not for Clear.
  	-  Edit condition: title, where, order by, fetch, "Number of Top Data in Each Day"(0 or -1 means Unlimit), which are combined together as the final condition.
  	-  Manage conditions: Add/Delete/Modify.
  	-  Conditions ever executed are saved automatically.